Dianeod/docs-1/docs/ml/nlp/userguide/tensorflow.md

 # <i class="fas fa-share-alt"></i> Tensorflow Text

-Tensorflow text is used to preform preprocessing operations on text based data, allowing this preprocessing to be integrated into a tensorflow machine learning model with ease.
-This operations include features such as tokenization, sentiment analysis and extracting attributes from strings of text.
+Tensorflow text can be used to perform preprocessing operations on text based data.
+This allows the preprocessed data to be integrated into a tensorflow machine learning workflow with ease.
+These operations include tokenization, sentiment analysis and extracting attributes from strings of text.

 ## Tokenization

-Tokenization can be preformed using a whitespace and unicode tokenizer.
-A whitespace tokenizer splits strings by whitespace characters( i.e spaces, new lines and tabs).
+Tokenization can be performed using either a whitespace or unicode tokenizer.
+A whitespace tokenizer splits strings at whitespace characters( i.e spaces, new lines and tabs).
 A unicode script tokenizer splits the strings into tokens based on unicode script boundaries.
 These boundaries are defined by the International Components for Unicode (ICU) UScriptCode values.
 More details cna be found at http://icu-project.org/apiref/icu4c/uscript_8h.html.

 ### `.nlp.tf.tokenize`